 Lares Feliciano (b.
-1985 Oakland, CA, USA) is an interdisciplinary artist and cultural worker based in Alamosa, CO.
-Feliciano uses animation, installation, and collage to create worlds where marginalized experiences are front and center and all of time exists at once.
+1985 Oakland, CA, USA) is an artist, cultural worker, tarot reader, and witch based in the sacred San Luis Valley, Colorado.
+Feliciano uses animation, installation, and collage to create worlds where diverse stories are front and center and all of time exists at once.
 Her work explores the in-between, layers of diaspora, and the complexity of memory.
 She holds an M.F.A in Cinema Production from San Francisco State University and a B.A. in Film & American Studies from Smith College.
-She has completed residencies with RedLine Contemporary Art Center and Grand Canyon National Park and was a participant in the Colorado Creative Industries Change Leader Institute.
+She has completed residencies with RedLine Contemporary Art Center and Grand Canyon National Park.
+Recently she completed the Frontier Fellowship with Epicenter in Green River, Utah.

 Feliciano’s films have screened all over the world including San Francisco, Berlin, London, and Melbourne.
 Her visual art has exhibited at Denver Art Museum, Clyfford Still Museum (Denver), RedLine Contemporary Art Center (Denver), The Storeroom (Denver), Breck Create (Breckenridge) and Pochron Studios (Brooklyn).